fluxcd/flux2/docs/use-cases/gh-actions-auto-pr.md

         github_token: ${{ secrets.GITHUB_TOKEN }}
 ```

 You can use the [github-pull-request-action] workflow to automatically open a pull request against a destination branch.
-In this case, when a pull request is merged into the main changes are deployed in production.
+In this case, when `staging` is merged into the `main` branch, changes are deployed in production.

-This way you can manually approve automatic image updates before they are applied on your production clusters.
+This way you can automatically push changes to a `staging` branch and require manual approval of any automatic image updates before they are applied on your production clusters.

 [Image Update Guide]: /guides/image-update/
 [Push updates to a different branch]: /guides/image-update/#push-updates-to-a-different-branch